 A living list of past and present apologists.
 Provided by Beilby’s Book.
 This page is mainly to provide a link reference point when these persons are referred to elsewhere on the site.

-Thomas Aquinas (1225-1274) – His goal was to incorporate the insights of Aristotelian philosophy into Christianity and, in so doing, provide an authentically Christian alternative to Averroes and his Greco-Arabic worldview.
+Thomas Aquinas (1225-1274)–His goal was to incorporate the insights of Aristotelian philosophy into Christianity and provide an authentically Christian alternative to Averroes and his Greco-Arabic worldview.
 He distinguished between beliefs that could be known through human reason and those that must come from divine revelation or acceptance by the church’s authority.

 St. Augustine (354-430) – his apologetic works are unique in their systematic and holistic nature.
 He seeks to locate his approach to defending the faith in a thoroughly developed philosophical and theological framework.